ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Colour

-You can adjust the color by clicking on the left color block and change the transparency by dragging the right slider.
+You can adjust the colour by clicking on the left colour block and change the transparency by dragging the right slider.

 **Text Colour**